 • Injection site nodules are firm lumps under the skin that can be itchy and can persist for many months.
 These will eventually resolve without treatment.

 • Large injection site reactions are seen occasionally, particularly with vaccines that contain toxoids (e.g. DTPa).
-Extensive limb swelling (ELS ) is swelling or redness that involves at least half the circumference of the limb, and extends to the joint above and below the injection site.
+Extensive limb swelling (ELS ) is swelling or redness that involves at least half the circumference of the limb and extends to the joint above and below the injection site.
 ELS usually resolves within a week and do not require treatment.
-Refer to the Pertussis chapter of the Australian Immunisation Handbook for more information about ELS.
+Refer to the pertussis chapter of the Australian Immunisation Handbook for more information about ELS.

 Systemic reactions